2sic/2sxc-docs/2sxc Docs Generator/basics/data/content-types/content-type-global.md

 ## Why does this Feature exist?

 2sxc uses this concept for all the internal Content-Types.
-So any time you edit Field-settings or Visual-Query configurations, they use Global Shared Content-Types.
+So any time you edit Field-settings or Visual-Query configurations, they use Global Content-Types.

 We also have some really sophisticated solutions which use this feature.